 • headache and altered mental status

-• dyspnea or cough
+• dyspnoea or cough

-• abdominal pain, diarrhea, weight loss
+• abdominal pain, diarrhoea, weight loss

 • dysphagia